Trourest186/Devops-Project/README.md

 - With ansible folder, run yaml files for configuration:
   [instructions can be found in the ansible directory](https://github.com/Trourest186/Devops-Project/tree/master/Ansible)

+- The image packaging process or helm chart for kubernetes I have written in the respective folders, and will be used in CI/CD

 - Preparation two repositories (gitlab), install same as me or different:
   - https://gitlab.com/tgpham26/cd-devops.git for continuous delivery, and continuous deployment
   - https://gitlab.com/tgpham26/ci-devops.git for continuous integration